 Entrepreneurs’ Relief allowance

 There is a limit on the value of qualifying gains that can benefit from Entrepreneurs’ Relief.
 An individual has a lifetime allowance of £10million of qualifying gains.
 The lifetime allowance may be claimed in full on one disposal, or may be claimed in respect of a number of different disposals across a number of tax years until the lifetime limit is reached.

 A claim for Entrepreneurs’ Relief with respect to a particular qualifying disposal is applied to the net aggregate qualifying business gains (NAQBG).
 The NAQBG is the aggregate of the total relevant chargeable business gains and losses from the specific disposal.
 This is more relevant when a partnership interest is sold than for a sale of company shares.

 Entrepreneurs’ Relief is an ‘all or nothing’ claim.

-Entrepreneurs’ Relief is automatically the lower of the NAQBG and the lifetime allowance not previously utilised.
+Entrepreneurs’ Relief is an all or nothing claim and is automatically the lower of the NAQBG and the lifetime allowance not previously utilised.
 It is not possible to specify a lower amount.
 Accordingly, where it is anticipated that future qualifying gains will be made, it may be preferable not to claim Entrepreneurs’ Relief if making the claim would result in a portion of the annual exemption being wasted.

 Interaction with losses